-The Metropolitan Council is the regional policy-making body, metropolitan planning region.
+The Metropolitan Council is the regional policy-making body, metropolitan planning The gasization (MPQ), and provider of essential services for the Twin Cities metropolitan METRO Orange Line Connecting Bus Study SRF Consulting Group 15 region.
 The Council's mission is to foster efficient and economic growth for a prosperous region.